 Pentalog offers a Mentorship Program to which more and more mentees are registering.
 Alin is now Mentor for a Scrum Master colleague that just started a new project and is also part of the Product Owner community in Brasov, a dedicated group that trains Scrum Masters to better understand and assist the Product Owner, with the possibility to later become one.

-Next steps: climbing the proverbial Scrum Master ladder to the experience level of Competent (on the Dreyfus scale) and obtaining Scrum Master International Certification by the end of the year.
+Next steps: climbing the proverbial Scrum Master ladder to the experience level of Competent (on the Dreyfus scale) and obtaining the Scrum Master International Certification by the end of the year.

 The Scrum Master Adventure

-Becoming a Scrum Master is a rewarding endeavor, even more so within a company like Pentalog, that grants freedom to experiment and manage a team, encourages transparency and backs up the trust management has in colleagues to successfully solve issues they encounter.
+Becoming a Scrum Master is a rewarding endeavour, even more so within a company like Pentalog, that grants freedom to experiment and manage a team, encourages transparency and backs up the trust management has in colleagues to successfully solve issues they encounter.